 The Theory of Constraints – Putting Page Speed Optimization in Perspective

-I see people spend days and days on speed optimization chasing that 100 score in Pagespeed Insights because they think this will make their site magically rank at the top of Google.
+I see people spend days and days on website speed optimization chasing that 100 score in Pagespeed Insights because they think this will make their site magically rank at the top of Google.

 I want to introduce you to a mental model or framework called “The Theory Of Constraints,” which explains why this is the case.
 Understanding this mental model in detail will help you make a bunch more money with less time and effort!